funnelback/program-finder-meta/@documentation/template-search-previews.md

 the organic results.
 The can be done using the following steps:

 * Remove extra search configurations from the search package configurations.
-* Remove extra search references from the in the template (simple.ftl)
+* Remove extra search references from the in the template (simple.ftl).
-* Update the organic search results so that it is always displayed
+* Update the organic search results so that it is always displayed.
-* Remove references in the collection and profile configurations
+* Remove references in the results page and search package configurations.
-* Remove or define new Tab facet
+* Remove or define new Tab facet.

 The following are instructions on how to remove the program and courses search preview from the default implementation.